 It’s now Tuesday, and Jeremy Charles is tasting myrtle.
 “Kind of like eating a sweater.”
 A Newfoundlander with an evocative beard and a deep comfort with silence, Charles was by far the most skilled hunter and fisherman of the group, but when I am with him, on a sort of crab-catching excursion near the Georgia border, he also makes time to craft exquisite little wildflower boutonnieres.

 Not far away, Australia-based chefs Woods and Shewry are alongside lanky Dan Barber of Blue Hill at Stone Barns, shoulder-deep in the Carolina Gold rice they’re harvesting.
 They are with Glenn Roberts, who is clearly energized by the pairing—no one thinks harder or at a higher level in the north about the provenance of ingredients than Barber, and Glenn Roberts has made both a living and cause out of propagating forgotten grains.
 It’s all a little staged, of course—this rice should have been harvested an age ago, but Roberts had the farmer hold onto it so Cook it Raw could come harvest some.
 We have come down here, to Turnbridge Plantation, for exactly the sort of speed-dating with traditional lifestyle that is Cook it Raw’s hallmark.
 There’s a full day of fishing and hunting and cooking at Turnbridge’s hunting lodge.
 Not that it’s without some problems.
 I and a few chefs keep losing crab nets in the current.
 There’s a minor Instagram controversy when one of the chefs stages a deer’s head with a knit cap.
 The swollen gator tongue is passed around and swung like a phallus from a chef’s pelvis.
-It’s a bit puerile, in that way that this chef culture can be these days.
+It’s puerile, in that way that this chef culture can be these days.
 That’s one of the reasons why Shewry is harvesting rice: He grew up farming in New Zealand, he tells me that morning, and his father wouldn’t think it right to come and shoot a living creature just for the experience of it.
 I have a similar reaction when it comes to the goat that was killed for the afternoon cookout.
-I don’t know much about cuisine, but I do know about raising goats, and my uncle would not have kept a meat-goat, as this one was, in a large dog crate for a few miserable hours before being led into the woods for messy end (protip: string a goat up and bleed it out, don’t shoot it like it’s a Russian mobster you’re chasing through the Pine Barrens).
+I don’t know much about cuisine, but I do know about raising goats, and my uncle, who spent his life raising goats, would not have kept a meat-goat, as this one was, in a large dog crate for a few miserable hours before being led into the woods for messy end (protip: string a goat up and bleed it out, don’t shoot it like it’s a Russian mobster you’re chasing through the Pine Barrens).

 We do eat everything we kill, though, and do so with great pleasure.
 There are plenty of felicitous moments.
 The phalanx of ochre-enameled Le Creuset dishes filled with bubbling grits over a woodfire for the early arrival breakfast, is a strangely moving sight.
 (The cookware company, based in Charleston because it’s one of the closest ports to France, is a Cook it Raw sponsor, as is Breville, who brought in power-juicers and pinpoint induction stoves at the daily breakfast.)
 The crab boil led by a local guide and caterer and his wife is phenomenal, not least because all the blue crabs moved with palpable anger when the Old Bay snowed down on them in the warming pot.
 And the vinegar improvisation by Adrià, Solís, Téllez, and others on the alligator tail—it’s really not possible to quick-marinade a gator tail for the grill with huge success, but there’s joy in watching them throw vinegar, tomato, file, yuzu, and olive oil together while drinking beer.
 Even more impressive is the cleanup routine—while chefs who fly around the world and own restaurants in multiple time zones may pay lip service to being, underneath it all, in the business of serving people, it is not entirely credible until you see them work a cleanup shift with no crew.
 Behind the hunting lodge, at the long outdoor sink, this is the crew: Bloomfield pours soap into the Le Creusets and scrubs them down along with Werner and Daniel Heinze (McCrady’s chef de cuisine), Shewry dries dishes next to Baltzley and Woods returns the dishes to the lodge upstairs.
 Charles clears out the coolers full of gator and when all the rest is done, they all move to wiping off and breaking down the crab boil tables and in general I keep thinking these would make a truly elite busboy crew.